 What is a Test Deliverables?

 A deliverable is a tangible piece of work prepared to satisfy the documented requirements of an engagement.
-The deliverables are basically output that has been produced as part of a project or activity necessary to achieve the desired outcome.
+The deliverables are outputs produced as part of a project or activity necessary to achieve the desired outcome.

 What are Test Deliverables?